Chronic Lymphocytic Leukemia (CLL): Targeted Therapy

 Working with your healthcare provider

-Talk with your healthcare providers about what side effects to watch out for, and when to call them.
-Make sure you know what number to call with questions, even on evenings and weekends.
+Talk with your healthcare providers about what side effects to watch out for, and when you should call your healthcare team.
+Know what number to call with questions, even on evenings and weekends.